Gesee-y/Cruise.jl/README.md

 - [Horizons.jl](https://github.com/Gesee-y/Horizons.jl): A backend-agnostic rendering engine.
 Based on command buffers, you just need to define your own commands or use the existing ones and create new actions for them to build your own rendering backend.
 Backend can be obtained via external packages.

 - **Cruise.jl**: The package itself offers several tools and utilities, such as a plugin system to add your own plugins and manage their lifecycle in the game loop, a `@gameloop` macro.
-Provides utilities like do while loops, temporary storage, dynamic structs and more.
+Provides utilities like temporary storage and more.

 ### Modules